-This type of window shutter is extremely versatile.
-They can be installed on almost every type of window.
+This type of window shutter is highly versatile.
+They can be installed on almost every kind of window.
 The plantation shutter bay window option is a very popular choice, as the shutters can be mounted to suit the shape of the window.
-In this way, the shutters retain the original outline of the bay, rather than masking it with curtains.
+In this way, the shutters retain the original outline of the bay rather than masking it with curtains.
 Bay window plantation shutters are the best way to preserve the integrity of your period home.

-Depending on your window, you can choose from a wide range of styles.
-Whether you want the flexibility of tier on tier shutters, or you prefer the boutique look of café style shutters, you’ll find that plantation shutters are infinitely flexible.
+Depending on your window, you can choose from various styles.
+Whether you want the flexibility of tier on tier shutters or prefer the boutique look of café style shutters, you’ll find that plantation shutters are infinitely flexible.
 Full height shutters are also a practical and attractive option.

 Our wooden plantation shutters are made from the finest quality solid timber.
 Wood is the natural choice for traditional shutters, being both beautiful and resilient.
 Driftwood shutters are also available for a less polished feel.

-Wooden plantation shutters can be painted in any paint colour you choose to suit the style of your home.
+Wooden plantation shutters can be painted in any colour you choose to suit the style of your home.
 White plantation shutters are the most popular option, giving a crisp, fresh look.
 White window shutters and lighter colours will give a brighter feel to your room.
-They also have the benefit of not drawing undue attention to the shutters, allowing them to subtly blend into the surroundings.
+They also benefit from not drawing undue attention to the shutters, allowing them to subtly blend into the surroundings.

-All your plantation shutters will need is a quick dusting with a cloth or feather duster.
-You can even use a hoover to dust off your shutters – just remember to use the soft brush nozzle to avoid scratching.
+All your plantation shutters need is a quick dusting with a cloth or feather duster.
+You can even use a hoover to dust off your shutters –remember to use the soft brush nozzle to avoid scratching.
 Got some stains or sticky fingerprints?
 A simple wipe with a damp cloth will have them looking as good as new.

 Yes, indoor plantation shutters are well known for their ability to retain heat in a room.
 The closed shutters provide a good barrier from draughty windows and doors.
 For this reason, plantation shutters are an ideal option for homes with single glazing.
 Research by Glasgow Caledonian University confirms this, concluding that timber shutters reduce heat loss by 51%.

 Coming from the hot, humid origins of the Deep South, you’ll find plantation shutters have remarkable properties for keeping heat out of a room as well.
-In hotter weather, your closed shutters will reflect the heat of the sun, keeping your room temperature cool and comfortable.
+In hotter weather, your closed shutters will reflect the sun’s heat, keeping your room temperature cool and comfortable.
 Room darkening shutters are a popular choice for bedrooms and warmer climates.

 You’ll also find plantation shutters in contemporary properties from the 1930s, 1950s and modern new builds.
 The natural elegance and subtle styling of window plantation shutters make them an ideal addition to every style of home.
 Plantation shutters UK are a fashionable choice for all homes.

 Plantation shutters may appear to be a luxury option, but they will earn their keep.
 Their fantastic insulation properties will help to reduce heating bills, and they’ll also protect your home furnishings from sun damage.
-In addition, they’re extremely hard wearing and require little to no maintenance.
-Ultimately, your plantation shutters are a permanent upgrade to your home and will help to increase the resale value.
+In addition, they’re incredibly hard-wearing and require little to no maintenance.
+Ultimately, your plantation shutters are a permanent upgrade to your home and will help increase the resale value.

 The cost of plantation shutters UK?
 Just give us a call to book a free design visit from one of our expert fitters.